 3. Structure To Keep Course During The Year

 Most people do goal setting once and then they never check them again.
 I’ve learned I have to have guard rails on my year to keep me on course.
-Chunk down your big goals to 90 days so they seem more achievable and is easier to turn into action items each month.
-Have a solid daily “to do” process (get mine in the video below), and put other things in place to keep you on track.
+Chunk down your big goals to 90 days so they seem more achievable and are easier to turn into action items each month.
+Have a solid daily “to do” process, and put other things in place to keep you on track.

 4. Crafting A “Winning Environment”